pluralsight/guides/draft/interesting-apis/real-time-sms-sentiment-visualization-with-twilio-fanout-cloud-and-isomorphic-react/article.md

 Back to the HTML file, we're also adding:
 - The Epoch CSS file (`epoch.min.css`)
 - The element where the React elements will be injected (`<div id="root"></div>`)
-- The required JS files needed by Epoch, jQuery, and the D3 visualization library (although the last version of this library at the time of this writing is 4.1.1, Epoch requires its version 3.X.X).
+- The required JS files needed by Epoch, jQuery, and the [D3 visualization library](https://d3js.org/), required by the first one (although the lastest version of this library at the time of this writing is 4.1.1, Epoch requires version 3.X.X).
 - The `bundle.js` file built by Webpack.

 The `src` directory will store the JavaScript code of our application.
-Create this directory along with the `app.js` file, which will be the starting point of our app.

-Inside `src`, we're going to structure the application in the following way:
+Inside it, we're going to structure the application in the following way:
 ```
 src
 |— components